DanGodzich/Dash-Cryptocurrency-Case-Study/README.md

 The name was changed to Dash, which in a [video](https://www.dash.org/2021/02/03/ensuring-regulatory/) Dash Core Group CEO explains was a "portmanteau"of Digital and Cash.

 "Portmanteau" is word that is accesible to members of the cryptogaphy and tech world.
 It is not a term that would be easily understood by the general public.
+Rather than explain this, *show* it as part of your brand.

-Dash should start now with a slight rebranding that will be able to bridge the transition from cryptocurrency to every day service.
+Dash should start now with a rebranding that will be able to bridge the transition from cryptocurrency to every day service.
 It needs to be something that can eventually be workable with a mass media roll out.
 Staying consistent is important.

 It could look something like this: